 Insect enthusiasts take the paper wasp world a step further, documenting the nineteen different native species, their ranges and behaviors.

-Face color, for example, provides a gender identification clue across species.
-Males, like the one pictured at the top of the page, have yellow faces.
+Face color, for example, provides a gender identification clue across most species.
+Males, like the one pictured, have yellow faces.
 Females have red faces.

 The European paper wasp (Polistes dominula) , the most wide ranging of all the types of paper wasps in the United States, was introduced by colonialists, and it has spread across the continent.